 I had a recently had a conversation with a friend to demonstrate Logosynthesis and it dawned on us that we felt a disconnect because we didn’t have ‘real’ jobs, like those on the farm.
 Crazy but true.
 I worked on that trigger and I could feel the importance of bringing forward creativity and innovation from new perspectives to support the community.

-So because I know that the cows come first, I recommend to make time to get in the habit of noticing your reactions and resolving the triggers.
+So because I know that at times, the cows do come first, I recommend to make time to get in the habit of noticing your reactions and resolving the triggers.
 I share this 10-minute video to guide you through the process.
 Watch the entire video.
 Repeat often.
-Trust the process.
+Notice what shifts.